CNAG-Biomedical-Informatics/convert-pheno/README.md

 # SUMMARY

-A script that converts Common Data Models formats.
+A script that interconverts phenotypic data between different Common Data Models formats.

 _NB:_ If the input file consists of is a JSON array the output file will also be a JSON array.